acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/03-work_sharing.md

 - The work-sharing constructs do not create new threads, instead they use a team of threads created by the `parallel` directive.
 - At the end of a work-sharing construct, a program will wait for all threads to complete.
 This behavior is called an *implied barrier*.

-### The *omp for*
+### The *omp parallel for*
-- The *omp for* construct divides loop iterations across the thread team.
+- The `parallel for` construct divides loop iterations across the thread team.
 - It must be used after the parallel region has been initiated.
 Otherwise, the program will run serially on a single processor.
-- Each thread executes the same instructions.
+- Each thread working on a `parallel for` loop executes the same instructions.
 - The *omp for* represents a type of parallelism known as *data parallelism*.

 ~~~